melikaafrakhteh/learning/Coroutine.md

  other children; so a supervisor can implement a custom policy for handling failures of its children.

  ## Structured concurrency
+ simply:
+  If we have a function that starts several tasks concurrently and only returns after all the tasks it started are completed, this structure follows concurrency principles.

  new coroutines can only be launched in a specific CoroutineScope which delimits the lifetime of the coroutine.

  Structured concurrency ensures that they are not lost and do not leak.
 An outer scope cannot complete until all its children coroutines complete.
 Structured concurrency also ensures that any errors in the code are properly reported and are never lost.